 However, CVWD's boundaries are located outside of the City's Rural Urban Limit (RUL) making this option infeasible in the short term.
-While the territory could be included in the City's SOI, it is not annexable unless the RUL is amended by voter approval.
+While the territory could be included in the

+City's SOI, it is not annexable unless the RUL is amended by voter approval and the City completes the LAFCO annexation process, including a tax sharing agreement with the County.
 Consequently, it is determined that a sphere of influence change is not feasible in the short term as there is no potential for a correlating boundary change until the RUL is adjusted, which is part of a substantial process.

 Should the City decide to pursue this option, then it would need to conduct appropriate planning in its General Plan, work with the County to construct consensus, and apply to LAFCO to initiate the SOI change.
-Finally, the City would need to prepare a ballot measure to adjust the RUL to allow for annexation.5
+Finally, the City would need to prepare a ballot measure to adjust the RUL to allow for annexation.